chrisOldfield/portfolio/README.md

 # Hello, I'm Chris Oldfield
 <a href="https://linkedin.com/in/chrisoldfield54"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-With over seven years of experience in the IT and application support fields, I've developed a deep interest in cybersecurity through my roles at Repfabric and my military service.
-My goal is to leverage my background in IT, passion for technology, and dedication to solving complex problems to make a meaningful impact in the cybersecurity domain.
+Hello, I'm Chris Oldfield.
+Over the past seven years, I've honed my skills in systems administration and application support, with a shift towards web application security, guided by my roles at Repfabric and experience in the military.
+My objective is to leverage my robust IT background and technical acumen to contribute to advancements in web application security..

 ## Objective

-I am currently expanding my skills in cybersecurity with an emphasis on SOC operations and threat mitigation.
-My objective is to transition into a role as a Tier 1 Analyst in a Security Operations Center, where I can apply my analytical skills, technical expertise, and passion for protecting against cyber threats.
+My professional aim is to be exclusively engaged in a role that focuses on cybersecurity analysis, SOC activities, or security operations management, with a particular emphasis on fortifying web applications against potential threats.
+I aim to transition into a role that utilizes my analytical abilities and technical knowledge in this area.
+My skills include web application penetration testing, developing security policies, incident response, and vulnerability management, with the goal of enhancing the security of web environments.

 ## Skills